drwpow/pow.rs/src/pages/blog/vim-setup-designer-developer.md

 ---
-title: vim setup for a designer/front-end dev on macOS
+title: VIM setup for a designer/front-end dev on macOS
 description: when you want to use vim but don’t want your eyes to bleed
 date: 2016-09-22
 tags: ['dev']